SilverFoxA/Quasor/README.md

 In the rocket modelling workshop organised by us.

 Qno.5
+#Content of about us- what you would like to be put up here?
 About us
-About Board member/team
-Ask us
+About Board member/team #team i know exactly what to do Ask us //Isn't it the same as sending a mail?
-Resgister
+Resgister //like last time right??
-Gallery
+Gallery// got it
-Events
+Events //you mean workshops?
-Contact us
+Contact us //cool